nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.tools.tfsrevisionmanagertool.md

 - parameterName: Enabled
   type: Boolean
   description: If set to `true` then the tool will run.
 Set to `false` and the processor will not run.
-  defaultValue: missng XML code comments
+  defaultValue: missing XML code comments
 - parameterName: MaxRevisions
   type: Int32
   description: Sets the maximum number of revisions that will be migrated.
 "First + Last N = Max".
 If this was set to 5 and there were 10 revisions you would get the first 1 (creation) and the latest 4 migrated.